Polycystic ovary syndrome

 Management of PCOS

-Healthy lifestyle: Changes such as exercise, healthy diet and weight control constitute the first line of management.
-Having a healthy balanced diet includes fruit, vegetables, lean meat, fish, chicken and whole food (wholemeal bread, whole-grain cereals, brown rice and whole-wheat pasta) and cutting down the amount of sugar, salt, caffeine and alcohol.
+Healthy lifestyle: To achieve weight loss and stick to it in the long-term requires a change in lifestyle.
+Exercise and a healthy diet are key.
+A healthy balanced diet includes fruit, vegetables, lean meat, fish, chicken and whole food (wholemeal bread, wholegrain cereals, brown rice and whole-wheat pasta) and cutting down the amount of sugar, salt, caffeine and alcohol.
 Experts advise regular exercise for 30 minutes at least three times a week.
-In overweight women, loss of just 5% of your total weight can lead to significant improvement and control of PCOS symptoms.

 Management of hirsutism: Medications to control excessive hair growth include particular types of combined oral contraceptive tablets and other anti-androgen medications that block the effects of ‘male hormones’ (testosterone).
 You may also want to remove the unwanted hair by other methods of cosmetic therapy such as waxing, plucking, shaving, threading, creams or laser removal.